 The script isn’t set up to support SUSE Linux Enterprise Server or Amazon Linux AMI as the required repositories aren’t available.

 User Data with EC2

-The script works on Red Hat Enterprise Server, Amazon Linux 2, and Ubuntu Server prior to 20.04.
+The script works on Red Hat Enterprise Server, Amazon Linux 2, and Ubuntu Server.
 The script determines whether it’s on Ubuntu, or Red Hat/Amazon.
 After setting up variables for packages, it runs the platform specific update commands so that all packages and repositories are refreshed.